-- Excellent to Good: Sound financial position of the customer with no difficulty in meeting its obligations. - Satisfactory: Adequate safety of the customer meeting its current obligations but more time is required to meet the entire obligations in full. - Fair: High risks on payment obligations.
+- Excellent to Good: Sound financial position with no difficulty in meeting its obligations. - Satisfactory: Adequate safety of meeting its current obligations but more time is required to meet the entire obligations in full. - Fair: High risks on payment obligations.
 Financial performance may continue to deteriorate.